SamarthCat/Native-HTML-for-Windows/README.md

 # How It Works

 The launcher is made with python.
-The launcher downloads the runtime libraries and runs it, telling it where the app files are located.
+It downloads the runtime libraries and runs it, telling it where the app files are located.
 The runtime libraries are made in C# and do the majority of the work.
 It starts an internal server on an available port, and connects to it using an instance of chromium.